celery/ceps/draft/celery-5-high-level-architecture.rst

 first or to execute tasks which take a long time to complete first or to execute tasks which are rarely seen first.

 Users may supply their own strategies for prioritizing tasks.

 Resource Saturation
 ~~~~~~~~~~~~~~~~~~~

+Celery provides the Resource Saturation :ref:`draft/celery-5-high-level-architecture:Task Prioritization`
+strategy to ensure we can utilize the full capacity of all the workers in the cluster.

+The scheduler instructs each worker to prefer executing :ref:`draft/celery-5-high-level-architecture:I/O Bound Tasks`
+if the capacity of the worker for executing :ref:`draft/celery-5-high-level-architecture:CPU Bound Tasks`
+is nearing its maximum and vice versa.

 Rate Limiting
 ~~~~~~~~~~~~~